HobnobMancer/SI_Hobbs_et_al_2023_cazyme_classifier_evaluation/README.md

 All output from the notebook is available in the `report/` directory.
 Note, owing to the number and sizes of the files, the `report/` directory is provided as a ZIP archive file in this repository.

 After running the RMarkdown notebook, the Python script `summarise_family_populations.py` can be run to generate a CSV file listing  the number of unique NCBI protein version accessions listed in the local CAZyme database for each CAzy family, the total number of proteins included across all test sets per CAZy family, and the percentage of the CAZy family population represented in the test sets.
 This file is written to `data/test_sets/family_representation.csv`.

+## Exploration of GT25 and GT31 sequence diversity